LeonKindaTired/ai-blog-assistant/README.md

 # ✨ AI-Powered Blog Assistant

-An intelligent markdown-based blog editor powered by OpenAI.
+An intelligent markdown-based blog editor powered by Groq + LLaMA3.
 Write, edit, and polish your blog posts with the help of AI — all in one place.

 ---

 ## 📌 Features

 - 📝 Live Markdown Editor with Preview
-- 🤖 AI-Powered Intro Generator (via OpenAI API)
+- 🤖 AI-Powered Intro Generator (via Groq + LLaMA3 API)
 - 📚 AI-Powered Summarizer for long posts
 - 💾 Draft Saving to Local Storage
-- 🌗 Light/Dark Mode (optional)
+- 🌗 Light/Dark Mode
 - 🚀 Fully responsive and clean UI with Tailwind CSS

 ---